G-Core/product-documentation/documentation/cloud/billing.md

 <alert-element type="warning" title="Warning">

 To start using Cloud services, you need to add at least €4/$4 to your balance.
-This payment cannot be refunded.

 </alert-element>